In eastern Ukraine, the war’s epicenter, a brutal fight rages

 “We are trying to stay positive.
 Our parents, our husbands, are back protecting the city," said Taesia Samoilenko, who left her husband behind in Slovyansk to protect their home.
 Her eyes briefly welled with tears as she spoke about her husband, looking away from her two children as she composed herself.

-Back in the village of Krestysche, those who remained waited nervously as Russian forces pushed closer to their homes.
+Back in the village of Khrestysche, those who remained waited nervously as Russian forces pushed closer to their homes.

 “If we survive, I’ll leave on foot with my suitcases," said Victoria Debediova, standing outside a small store in the center of the village.